The tax year is the calendar year.

 - the tax administration requested the taxpayer to pay PIT subsequently.

 The tax return shows the difference between the annual tax liability and the amount of tax prepayments made during the tax year.
 Depending on this difference, the taxpayer will be either entitled to a tax refund or will be required to make tax due payment.

 The tax burden on income types that are included in the annual tax return can be higher compared to the tax burden indicated at each income category (e.g. other income that falls into the category of annual income).

 A special procedure for annual assessment of PIT and municipal tax liability arising in connection with employment income and other income that falls into the category of annual income is applicable.
 The taxpayers are generally not obligated to file their annual tax return.
 Instead, the tax administration will carry out a special procedure for annual assessment of PIT and municipal tax liability.

 Taxpayers can realise certain rights that are prescribed by the PIT Act (e.g. the right to increase basic personal allowance based on dependent family members, the right to avoid double taxation) by filing a request for a specific right to be recognised as part of the special procedure for annual assessment of PIT and municipal tax liability.
-The request filing deadline is the end of February of the current year for the previous year’s annual tax return.
+The request filing deadline is the end of February of the current year for the previous year.

-Income that falls into the category of final income is not included in the annual tax return nor does it enter the process of annual assessment of tax liability.
+Income that falls into the category of final income is not included in the annual tax return nor does it fall under the process of annual tax liability assessment.
 Consequently, tax paid on the final income is deemed finally paid tax (i.e. it cannot be subject to additional taxation regardless of the amount of other types of income taxable at the annual level).

 Payment of tax

-Depending on the income type and taxpayer’s circumstances, income tax prepayments can be made:
+Depending on the income type and taxpayer’s circumstances, income tax prepayments can be paid:

 - on the basis of the filed annual tax return, or